 Our interest income will be affected by changes in various interest rates, including LIBOR and prime rates, to the extent any of our debt investments include floating interest rates.
 We generally invest in floating rate debt instruments, meaning that the interest rate payable on such instrument resets periodically based upon changes in a specified interest rate index, typically the one-month or three-month LIBOR.
-As of December 31, 2017, approximately 87.2% of our LMM, Private Loan, and Middle Market portfolio debt investments (based on cost) contained floating interest rates.
-As of December 31, 2017, the one-month and three-month LIBOR was approximately 1.57% and 1.69% respectively.
-However, many of our investments provide that the specified interest rate index on such instruments will never fall below a level, or floor, generally between 100 and 150 basis points, equal to 1.0% to 1.5%, regardless of the level of the specified index rate.
-Given that most floating rate debt investments have index floors at or above 100 basis points, a decline in index rates is not expected to result in a significant change to interest income.
+As of December 31, 2018, approximately 89.5% of our LMM, Private Loan, and Middle Market portfolio debt investments (based on cost) contained floating interest rates.
+As of December 31, 2018, the one-month and three-month LIBOR was approximately 2.5% and 2.8% respectively.
+However, many of our investments provide that the specified interest rate on such instruments will never fall below a level, or floor, generally between 100 and 150 basis points, equal to 1.0% to 1.5%, regardless of the level of the specified index rate.

-In addition, any fluctuations in prevailing interest rates may affect the fair value of our fixed rate debt instruments and result in changes in unrealized gains and losses, and may also affect a net increase or decrease in net assets resulting from operations.
+In addition, any fluctuations in prevailing interest rates may affect the fair value of our fixed rate debt instruments and result in changes in unrealized gains and losses, and may also effect a net increase or decrease in net assets resulting from operations.
 Such changes in unrealized appreciation and depreciation will materialize into realized gains and losses if we sell our investments before their respective debt maturity dates.